paths-erc/moveit/README.md

 - Run the test:
 `npm test`

-The test will, recursively, try to calculate paths from each available node (i.e. site, the list of the sites will be downloaded from PAThs central database) to each other available node and this procedure might take **quite a long time** (manu hours).
+The test will, recursively, try to calculate paths from each available node (i.e. site, the list of the sites will be downloaded from PAThs central database) to each other available node and this procedure might take **quite a long time** (many hours).
 Errors will be printed in real time and also after the procedure finishes.

 ## Enhance the graph
-The road graph is available in this repository as a GeoJSON file ([src/geojson/arcs.geojson](src/geojson/arcs.geojson)).
-It can be easily edited on a GIS software, such as [QGIS](https://www.qgis.org/) or on a web service such as [https://geojson.io/](https://geojson.io/).
-Arcs (connections between nodes) must be encoded as polylines and a snapping tool is indispensable to precisely link polylines with nodes (sites).

-Once the editing proccess has come to an end, the updated file must be saved at the same location, i.e. src/geojson/arcs.geojson.
+The road graph is available in this repository in the [data directory](https://github.com/paths-erc/moveit/tree/master/data) where the `graph.gpkg` file is maintained.
+The Geopackage contains both the road graph and the [QGIS](https://www.qgis.org/) project where alla data are already loaded.
+The project integrates also a model named `export-road-graph` that can be used to transform the road graph from the Geopackage format to GeoJSON, and performin few in-between transformations:
+- it converts multiplart to singlepart geometries,
+- then it explodes polylines to lines,
+- and finally saves the output as GeoJSON (**edit the destination path to meet your needs**).

+The final GeoJSON file must be saved as `src/geojson/arcs.geojson`.

 Before pubblication, testing the newly created graph is strongly encouraged (se above).